 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D3S and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The D3S was replaced by the Nikon D4, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the D3S has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D3S was succeeded by the Nikon D4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3S or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (1.3 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.